sebbacon/home-automation/README.md

 # Heating

 We're a family of four.
-Each day has different rythmns for each of us.
-We move between rooms in fairly predictable patterns.

 I like it cool in my bedroom all day and night.
 The kids need their rooms to be a little warm when they get up in the week, and for longer at the weekends.
 The living room should be comfortable in the evening.
 And so on.

-The default heating algorithm, "heat the entire house based on the temperature of the living room and an arbitrary timer", means we waste a lot of energy.
+The UK's default heating algorithm, "heat the entire house based on the temperature of the living room and an arbitrary timer", means we waste a lot of energy.

 The solution is to have a custom programme on every single radiator in the house.

-This setup cost me about £200, and several days of my life in tweaking and tinkering.
+This setup cost me about £200 (plus several days of time, but it was fun).
 I won't know for a year how much it saves me on energy bills, but I'm guessing quite a lot.

 Basic controls from my phone: